linguini1/linguini1/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Matteo (he/him), a future computer engineer with a passion for automating, AI, and learning about the quantum computing field!
-I love 60-80s pop and rock, learning new things, and Vans :)
+I'm Matteo (he/they), a first year computer systems engineer at Carleton with a passion for automating, AI, and learning about the computing technology field!
+I love 60-80s pop and rock, learning new things, and travelling :)

 ### Working on 🧩
- - Completing Grade 12
+ - University preparation
- - University applications
+ - "Alchemist" with AOBUT Studios
- - Godot Engine game development
+ - Russian finals

 ### Reach me 📧
  - matteo.golin@gmail.com